Samsung Electronics: DRAM price fixing

 In December 2010, the European Commission fined six LCD panel producers, including Samsung, a total of €648 million for operating as a cartel.
 The company received a full reduction of the potential fine for being the first firm to assist EU anti-trust authorities.

 On 19 October 2011, Samsung was fined €145.73 million for being part of a price cartel of ten companies for DRAMs, which lasted from 1 July 1998 to 15 June 2002.
 Like most of the other members of the cartel, the company received a 10% reduction for acknowledging the facts to investigators.
-Samsung had to pay 90% of their share of the settlement, but Micron avoided payment as a result of having initially revealed the case to investigators.
+Samsung had to pay 90% of its share of the settlement, but Micron avoided payment as a result of having initially revealed the case to investigators.
 Micron remains the only company that avoided all payments from reduction under the settlement notice.

 In Canada, the price fix was investigated in 2002.
 A recession started to occur that year, and the price fix ended.
 However, in 2014, the Canadian government reopened the case and investigated silently after the EU's success.
 Sufficient evidence was found and presented to Samsung and two other manufacturers during a class action lawsuit hearing.
 The companies agreed upon a $120 million agreement, with $40 million as a fine, and $80 million to be paid back to Canadian citizens who purchased a computer, printer, MP3 player, gaming console or camera between April 1999 and June 2002.